 One of the challenges of outdoor photoshoots is getting the perfect lighting.
 You’ll need to be aware of the sun’s position at all times and avoid shooting into the sun.
 You’ll also need to be conscious of any reflections off windows or metal surfaces.

 If you can’t seem to get the sun to cooperate with you, you might also try using reflectors to add a bit of fill light to help reduce harsh or unflattering shadows.
 Shooting on overcast days will also help reduce harsh shadows, but any photos including the sky might be a bit underwhelming.
 You can always edit in the perfect sky in post-production!

 With outdoor real estate photography, it’s important to admit to the limits of your smartphone camera.
 That doesn’t mean you have to abandon your mobile phone, though.
 It’s becoming increasingly popular to shoot properties from higher angles or directly above using a drone.

 Many types of drones used for real estate photography can be controlled using your smartphone.
 Drones are expensive but are an item that would be worth looking into if you’re serious about getting the shots that sell.

 Mobile Real Estate Photography Tips and Techniques

 How to be a Real Estate Photographer Tip #1 – Pre-Plan Your Photoshoot

-If possible, try to do a walk-through of the property prior to your photoshoot.
-This will give you a chance to scope the place out and find the perfect angles for each room.
+If possible, try to do a walk-through of the property before your photoshoot.
+This recon will give you a chance to scope the place out and find the perfect angles for each room.
 You’ll be able to decide what areas of the property you want to highlight and which areas you need to downplay.